 Santa Monica Pier restaurants have a single, distinct advantage over their land-based counterparts: Location.
-It's simply one of the best spots in Santa Monica to sit down and enjoy a meal overlooking the ocean.

 Now of course you could just walk off the pier and be steps away from some of Santa Monica's best restaurants on Ocean Avenue.